Frequently Asked Questions

 At twelve my first fly rod came with a manual that taught me how to scare fish and decorate adjacent trees with flies.
 I tried to fish with a fly for about six years and then finally got a few tips that allowed me to actually hook fish.
 Not until I was about forty did I start learning how to fish with a fly rod.
 Then my world changed for the better.

-On the fun side I’ve fly fished in numerous countries on this planet and just plain love the sport and I’m anxious to pass on a life time of tips about fooling fish with a fly.
+On the fun side I’ve fly fished in numerous countries on this planet and just plain love fooling fish with a fly.

-I am 18 years old and I have been fly fishing for 6 years.
-I attended NWYCFFA when I was 12 years old and had such a great time that when I was asked to be a Ghillie in 2022, my response was absolutely.
-Fly fishing and fly tying is my way of escaping.
-I can really think and concentrate when I’m on the water or at my desk.
-I also enjoy snowboarding, mountain bike and am a club diver.
+Wriley is 18 and has been fly fishing for 8 years.
+He attended the academy when he was 12 and had such a great time that he returned as a Ghillie in 2022.
+Fly fishing and tying is his way of escaping.
+He can really think and concentrate when he’s on the water or at his tying table.
+He also enjoy snowboarding, mt. biking and is a club diver.

-I am interested in fly fishing because I like doing outdoor activities.
-I’ve gone hiking, sailing and clam digging on numerous occasions.
-I’ve caught Chum salmon on a fly and think fly fishing is a more engaging way to catch fish.
+George is interested in fly fishing because he likes doing outdoor activities.
+He’s gone hiking, sailing and clam digging on numerous occasions.
+Caught Chum salmon on a fly and thinks fly fishing is a more engaging way to catch fish.